Might this assertiveness training course in London

 - put your point over in such a way that people recognise you really mean what you say and take you more seriously,

-What you'll take away from this assertiveness training
+What you'll take away from this training

-Assertiveness is one of a small set of communication skills vital to anyone in a managerial or leadership position.
-This assertiveness training course will give you simple assertive techniques enabling you to take a firm stand under pressure and be taken seriously, to avoid being submissive, but without antagonizing others or getting a bad reputation.
-You'll be able make people understand clearly what you want, and - just as crucial - what you don't want, by being more demanding or forceful.
+Assertiveness training is one of a small set of communication skills vital to anyone in a managerial or leadership position.
+This assertiveness training course will give you simple techniques enabling you to take a firm stand under pressure and be taken seriously, to avoid being submissive, but without antagonizing others or getting a bad reputation.
+You'll be able make individuals understand clearly what you want, and - just as crucial - what you don't want, by being more demanding or forceful.
 You'll be able to put your foot down and saying no when you need to.
-Our assertiveness training will help you develop a way of breaking bad news more skilfully, as well as building or creating rapport swifly with an assertive language you’ll feel comfortable using.
+Our assertiveness training will help you develop a way of breaking bad news more skilfully, as well as building or creating rapport swifly with language you’ll feel comfortable using.
 Being able to find the right words can’t fail to build your self-confidence and expand your vision of what you can achieve as a manager and leader.

 What's the difference between assertiveness and aggression?